 Sarah has also collaborated on two theatre productions: "Keeping The Feast" - a new play by Djenane Watkins, which won multiple awards in the Preliminary Round of the All England Theatre Festival 2016 (including the Adjudicator's Cup for the music!) - and a recent production of "A Man For All Seasons" (part of the 150 year celebrations at Emmanuel Church, Saltburn)

 As a soloist, Sarah was winner of the Irish Harp (Open), and five times winner of the Pedal Harp Class at Harrogate Competitive Festival of Music, Speech and Drama.
 While studying at the RNCM she won the Salon Prize, and was soloist in Mozart's Concerto for Flute, Harp and Orchestra with Richmondshire Orchestra.
-She was privileged to play the Mozart again with Cleveland Chamber Orchestra, with Ian Denley on flute in 2017, has given recitals for the Lupus UK Annual Conference 2013, Long Newton Music, with The White Rose Singers, Swale Singers (Swaledale Festival 2018), and Classical Café (Middlesbrough Town Hall).
-She also makes up one half of a newly-established cello and harp duo with Jeremy Harbottle.
-Recently they have given recitals for Long Newton Music, Classical Café, Classical Cleveland and with the Angrove Singers, whom Jeremy also conducts.
+She was privileged to play the Mozart again with Cleveland Chamber Orchestra, with Ian Denley on flute in 2017, has given solo recitals for the Lupus UK Annual Conference 2013, Long Newton Music, with The White Rose Singers, Swale Singers (Swaledale Festival 2018), and Classical Café (Middlesbrough Town Hall).
+She regularly works with local cellist Jeremy Harbottle, and they have given recitals for Long Newton Music, Classical Café, Classical Cleveland and with the Angrove Singers, whom Jeremy also conducts.